sdhealthconnect/leap-consent-ui/leap-consent-ui/README.md

 ### Liquibase metadata

-Liquibase generate two metadata tables, please ensure that tables DATABASECHANGELOG and DATABASECHANGELOGLOCK will never be manipulated manualli, this tables must be changed only through the library
+Liquibase generate two metadata tables, please ensure that tables `DATABASECHANGELOG` and `DATABASECHANGELOGLOCK` will never be manipulated manually, this tables must be changed only through the library

 ## Running the Project in Development Mode
-This command also run liquibase and will generate the relational database tables if they were not created before, please not that this do not require the profile 'local' enabled.
+This command also run liquibase and will generate the relational database tables if they were not created before, please not that this do not require the profile `local` enabled.

 `mvn spring-boot:run`